News & Events

 Video: Mawlana Hazar Imam receives honorary degree from Trinity College at the University of Toronto

 Toronto, 25 November 2013 — The University of Toronto’s Trinity College held a special convocation this evening, to bestow upon Mawlana Hazar Imam the degree of Doctor of Sacred Letters, honoris causa.
-In a glowing citation, the Right Honorable Adrienne Clarkson, presented Hazar Imam before the Chancellor of Trinity College.
+In a glowing citation, the Right Honourable Adrienne Clarkson, presented Hazar Imam before the Chancellor of Trinity College.

 Hyderabad, India, 20 September 2013 —The Aga Khan Academy, Hyderabad, the second in a global network of 18 schools, was officially inaugurated by the Chief Minister of Andhra Pradesh and India’s Minister for Human Resource Development in the presence of Mawlana Hazar Imam.